MrVenomYT/venomous/README.md

 # RGB Gradient Creator
-Try it out yourself at https://rgb.birdflop.com
+Try it out yourself at https://venomous.vercel.app

-Special thanks to [Oli](https://github.com/Oli-idk) and [Saboor](http://github.com/saboooor) for their work on this RGB gradient generator.
+Special thanks to [MrVenomYT](https://github.com/MrVenomYT) for his work on this RGB gradient generator.
 Happy to have y'all helping me out.